hannahhellwig/address-book/README.md

-# Sprint 4, Build a Phone Book API :telephone:
+# Build a Phone Book API :telephone:

 Today's assignment is to build an small API – the server side of a phone book.
 The API could later be used to build webpages like Eniro or Hitta.se.